clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/mailing.rst

 * Ask your questions directly to the subject matter experts and add the mailing list in CC.

-* Before doing large amounts of work, send a message detailing your planed changes to the mailing list as a RFC.
+* Before doing large amounts of work, send a message detailing your planned changes to the mailing list as a RFC.
 Thus, you will save time by only working on solutions the community will find useful.